 Even minor accidents can involve lengthy litigation where the drivers are prevented from leaving the country, so be very careful when and how you drive, even if no one else is.

 Road rage, even rude gestures such as the middle finger salute and swearing, actually can attract significant penalties.
-So be careful to remain calm at all times, even if you get the feeling that you're in Death Race 2000.
+So be careful to remain calm at all times.

 Digital cameras for registering traffic violations are very common on UAE roads, which you may find strange considering the general state of traffic, but nonetheless they are there.
 Primarily they are for speeding, but they also register other traffic violations.